 If your bird has bumblefoot, it is best to keep them isolated from any other birds.
 While this infection cannot be directly transmitted to your other birds, it can cause your sick bird to become stressed with other birds around.

-How long does bumblefoot take to heal?
+How long does they take to heal?

 It takes about 10 to 14 days for your bumblefoot to heal in your bird for mild to moderate cases.
 In more severe cases, it can take weeks to months for your bird’s feet to return to 100% normal.